A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Experiments

 \subsection{Segmentation results on our dataset of sketch maps}

-We ran the three algorithms on the 25 sketch maps of our dataset and the two user-provided ground truths. \textsc{maoris} performs better at segmenting sketch maps, with an MCC of 0.82, than both the Voronoi segmentation with an MCC of 0.40 and the DuDe method with an MCC of 0.45.
+We ran the three algorithms on 25 sketch maps and two user-provided ground truths. \textsc{maoris} performs better at segmenting sketch maps, with an MCC of 0.56, compared to the Voronoi segmentation with an MCC of 0.28 and the DuDe method with an MCC of 0.30.
 When looking at \cref{fig:sketches}, one can see that both the Voronoi segmentation and DuDe have high precision and low recall.
 On the other hand, \textsc{maoris} has a better balance of precision and recall.
-Indeed, Voronoi has a mean precision of $0.88 \pm 0.07$ but a mean recall of $0.37 \pm 0.10$, and DuDe has a mean precision of $0.89 \pm 0.07$ but a mean recall of $0.38 \pm 0.14$, while \textsc{maoris} has a mean precision of $0.86 \pm 0.08$ which is similar from Voronoi's and DuDe's precision, and a mean recall of $0.86 \pm 0.08$, a significant increase compared to the recall of the Voronoi based segmentation and DuDe method.

-Taking in account that sketch maps in our dataset do not have doors, it should also be noted that, with an MCC of 0.82, \textsc{maoris} does not depend on doors between regions for segmentation, as opposed to previous work~\cite{fabrizi_extracting_2000}.
+Taking into account that sketch maps in our dataset do not have doors, it should also be noted that, with an MCC of 0.56, \textsc{maoris} does not depend on doors between regions for segmentation, as opposed to previous work~\cite{fabrizi_extracting_2000}.

-Example of segmentations given by all three algorithms on maps from our dataset of sketches can be seen in \cref{fig:segex}.
+Examples of segmentations given by all three algorithms on maps from our dataset of sketches can be seen in \cref{fig:segex}.